NCAR/climate-primer-water/doc/ch3_baselines.rst

 technologies did not become operational until the 1990s or later (with dual-polarization and doppler capabilities), so care should be taken when using radar-based precision estimates preceding this time period.
-However, note that over the US it is possible to assess the level of uncertainty in derived radar-precipitation estimates for a given location, as shown in the figure below of the Radar Quality Index (RQI), which shows the impact of non-uniform coverage of radar related to the elevation of the radar sample, distance from the
+However, note that over the U.S. it is possible to assess the level of uncertainty in derived radar-precipitation estimates for a given location, as shown in the figure below of the Radar Quality Index (RQI), which shows the impact of non-uniform coverage of radar related to the elevation of the radar sample, distance from the